OPM/ResInsight-UserDocumentation/content/import/ObservedData.md

 ### Import RSM observed time history data
 To import RSM files, the only action needed from the user is to select one or more RSM files.
-When the import is finished, one tree node for each file will appear under the **Observed Time History Data** node in the project tree.
+When the import is finished, one tree node for each file will appear under the **Observed Data** node in the project tree.
 RSM files can be either *Column based* or *Keyword based*.

 #### Column Based File Format